enzuru/.emacs.d/README.md

 ./remove-compiled-files
 ```

 Everything is very organized in the `enzuru` folder by feature, mode, preference, setup, operating system, and theme.
 While this repo should work immediately for you on a `git pull`, it's obviously a very personalized setup and many things won't appeal to you.
-If I were you, I would first take a look at my `init.el` and `enzuru/setup/enzuru-keys.el` and then pick a topical elisp file from there.
+If I were you, I would first take a look at my `init.el` and then pick a topical elisp file from there.

 Happy hacking!